Diversified exposure to emerging markets, capturing value and growth

 Highlights

-The Portfolio outperformed the Index in August 2023.
-We use both bottom-up “stock-specific” and top-down factor categories to seek to forecast alpha for the stocks in the Portfolio's investable universe.
-Our bottom-up factor categories, valuation, earnings growth, technical (price momentum), and competitive strength, were all positive indicators during the month.
-Of our top-down indicators, macroeconomic and currency were positive.
-Country and sector were negative indicators in August.
+The Portfolio outperformed the Index in December 2024.
+We use both bottom-up “stock-specific” and top-down factor categories to seek to forecast alpha for the stocks in the Portfolio’s investable universe.
+Our bottom-up technical (price momentum), competitive strength, valuation, growth, and corporate events factors were positive indicators in December.
+Our top-down macroeconomic and county/sector aggregate factors were also positive indicators, while our currency factor was a negative indicator during the month.

 The market commentary expresses the portfolio managers’ views as of the date of this report and should not be relied on as research or investment advice regarding any stock.
 These views and the portfolio holdings and characteristics are subject to change.
 There is no guarantee that any forecasts made will come to pass.
 The securities identified and described above do not represent all of the securities purchased, sold or recommended for client accounts.
 The reader should not assume that an investment in the securities identified was or will be profitable.
 Past performance does not guarantee future results.
 For a description of our performance attribution methodology, or to obtain a list showing every holding's contribution to the overall account's performance during the quarter, please contact our product manager, Kevin Moutes, at 310-231-6116 or [email protected].